 Often, people with osteochondroma will have no symptoms at all.

-When they do happen, symptoms of osteochondroma may look like other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+When they do happen, symptoms of osteochondroma may look like other medical problems.
+Always talk with your doctor for a diagnosis.

-Your doctor will review your medical history and do a physical exam.
+Your healthcare provider will review your medical history and do a physical exam.
 Other tests include:

 Treatment for osteochondromas varies depending on the size of the growth and your symptoms.
 Treatment may include:

-If there is no sign of bone weakening or increased overgrowth, your doctor may want to watch it over time.
-Careful follow-up with a doctor to monitor bone growth may be advised.
+If there is no sign of bone weakening or increased overgrowth, your healthcare provider may want to watch it over time.
+Careful follow-up with a healthcare provider to monitor bone growth may be advised.

 Osteochondroma is an overgrowth of cartilage and bone at the end of the bone near the growth plate.
 It affects males and females equally.